 Why is Brom Bones Books called Brom Bones Books?

 Brom Bones is the character in Washington Irving’s “The Legend of Sleepy Hollow” who probably scares poor Ichabod Crane away from Tarry Town and, specifically, away from Katrina Von Tassel.
-Brom probably does this by masquerading as the legendary specter known as the Headless Horseman, leading superstitious Ichabod on a frantic chase, and hurling a head-sized pumpkin at him.
+Brom probably does this by masquerading as the legendary specter known as the Headless Horseman, leading superstitious Ichabod on a frantic chase and hurling a head-sized pumpkin at him.
 (Have you noticed the pumpkin logo?)
 Though Irving never confirms that this is what happened, he gives readers some good evidence to conclude that it’s the case.

-As such, Brom Bones brought new life to an old ghost.
+And so Brom Bones brought new life to an old ghost.
 I like to think that — in one form or another — this is exactly the mission of Brom Bones Books.

 It’s simply not large enough to be called a publishing house, and unfortunately, this means there’s no room for other authors or editors.
 No submissions or proposals will be considered.
 The notion of figuring out royalties makes me shake with the same horror that Ichabod felt while on that chase.